 Uçhisar, the highest point of Cappadocia, is located 5 km from the city center.
 The town, which is built on the hill where the most beautiful panoramic view of the entire Cappadocia region is made, is also known as the gate of Cappadocia.

 Cappadocia is one of the most important places to visit in Cappadocia, which is very close to Zelve on the Göreme-Avanos road and known as Paşabağ Priests Valley.
 It is a valley where interesting examples of fairy chimney formations with hats can be seen.

 Devrent Valley, also known as Hayal Valley or Perili Valley, is located in Avanos.
 While one end of the valley, which has a U-shaped structure, is Dervent, the other end leads to Kızılçukur.
 The middle section is called Zelve and Paşabağı.
 The fairy chimneys in the valley, which is only 10 minutes away from Göreme, form silhouettes that can be compared to many animal and human forms.

 There are two important tombs from the Ottoman period on the Temenni Hill, where the monumental tomb was built by Vecihi Pasha for Kılıçaslan in 1288.
 The cupola located in the middle of the hill was previously used as Ürgüp Tahsinağa Public Library.

 It is known that the first settlement in Ihlara Valley, formerly known as Peristremma, started in the 4th century.
-Thanks to the unique geological feature of the region by creating a canyon of Melendiz Stream, which is 14 kilometers long and 100-200 meters deep, the frescoed churches carved into the rocks have survived to the present day as a treasure trove on earth.
+The Melendiz Stream is 14 kilometers long.
+100-200 meters deep.
+It was carved into the rocks, creating a canyon, thanks to the unique geological feature of the region.
+Frescoed churches have survived as a treasure on earth..
 The valley, which is one of the first places that come to mind when talking about Cappadocia, is located in the Güzelyurt District of Aksaray, Ihlara Town and northeast of Hasan Mountain.